MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/sharing-options-grayed-out-when-sharing-from-SharePoint-Online-or-OneDrive.md

 - MET150
 ms.assetid:
 appliesto:
+- CI 116765
 - SharePoint Online
-description: "Describes a resolution to an issue where sharing options are not available or grayed out when using SharePointOnline or OneDrive for Business."
+description: Describes a resolution to an issue where sharing options are not available or grayed out when using SharePointOnline or OneDrive for Business.
 ---

 # Sharing options are greyed out when sharing from SharePoint Online or OneDrive